Salmon Fishing In Iceland

 The season runs from 5 June to 20 September.
 Blanda offers some of the best early season fishing in Iceland.
 The catches are good at this time, as is the size of salmon and most fish are between 10 and 18 lbs.
 Over the season the average weight is around 8 lbs.
 Throughout the season anglers are asked to release any large salmon.
 We will fish the river with 8 anglers, the group should expect to catch between 75 and 150 fish during an average week here at this time.
 Obviously, this is salmon fishing and nothing is certain, depending on both conditions and ability those figures above should be realised.

 What makes this trip even more special?
-As well as the four guides looking after each looking after 2 fishers, you will have Tom Brown and I hosting the group, ensuring you have the best tuition and fishing advice possible during your week.
+As well as the four guides looking after each looking after 2 fishers, you will have me personally hosting the group, ensuring you have the best tuition and fishing advice possible during your week.
 We will also look after all your requirements in and around the lodge.
 Guides here are the best I've ever come across and are simply a joy to fish with.
 Those guys are fish-catching machines and adapt brilliantly whatever conditions throw up.

 Please contact me here if you would like any further information on our hosted fishing in Iceland.